PoisonIsBestType/dotfiles/README.md

 A keyboard centered experience, with good mouse support.

 This fork focus on streamlining the workflow with a hibrid keyboard/mouse usage.
-The whole system can be controled using only the keyboard, but the [keybinds](https://github.com/PoisonIsBestType/dotfiles#-keybinds-) are setup focusing on the left hand, freeing the users right hand by concentrating the controls to the `W/A/S/D` area and using the `Super` key as main modkey.
+The whole system can be controled using only the keyboard, but the [keybinds](https://github.com/PoisonIsBestType/dotfiles#-keybinds-) are setup focused on the left hand, freeing the users right hand by concentrating the controls to the `W/A/S/D` area and using the `Super` key as main modkey.

 _______
 <h2 align="center"> INDEX </h2>